flagbug/flagbug.github.com/_posts/2014-01-30-better-open-source-collaboration-with-gitter.md

 <img src="images/gitter.png" width="700" />

-Gitter has an awesome Github integration, so you have an activity log on the right side of the chat where recent issues, pull requests, commits, etc are display.
+Gitter has an awesome Github integration, there's a configurable activity log on the right side of the chat where recent issues, pull requests, commits, etc are displayed.
 The chat also supports auto-linking of issues, code snippets and Markdown support.

 After only a few hours, I've got most of our current contributors to switch from IRC to Gitter and what should I say, it's been an awesome experience.